anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.1"></a>
 ## 4.1 Introduction

-The Anuket is structured into Workstreams so it can scale and accommodate participation from the wider community.
-The Anuket is open to participation by any individual or organization that agrees to comply with its Term of Reference ([ToR](../../../GSMA_Anuket_Terms_of_Reference.pdf)) (each such participant, a “Participant”).
-Each of the Workstreams within Anuket has one Lead and up to two Co-Leads.
+The Anuket CNTT is structured into Workstreams so it can scale and accommodate participation from the wider community.
+The Anuket CNTT is open to participation by any individual or organization that agrees to comply with its Term of Reference ([ToR](../../../GSMA_Anuket CNTT_Terms_of_Reference.pdf)) (each such participant, a “Participant”).
+Each of the Workstreams within Anuket CNTT has one Lead and up to two Co-Leads.
 Leads and Co-Leads for each Workstream are selected by the community itself through a nomination and voting process.
-This document explains the Anuket policies and process regarding nomination and selection.
+This document explains the Anuket CNTT policies and process regarding nomination and selection.

 <a name="4.2"></a>
 ## 4.2 Workstreams Lead/Co-Lead Nomination and Selection